 How we use the UKCAT

 - For school-leavers/gap year students, you must achieve at least 2400 overall in the UKCAT.

 - We are not able to give you advice on the minimum score we require, since it varies from year to year; however, it is unlikely that you would be offered an interview if you obtained a TOTAL UKCAT score below 2400; although there is no guarantee you will be offered an interview if you score above this.

 - Graduates who apply for the 5 year programme will be assessed to ensure they meet our minimum academic criteria.
 Applicants who meet these criteria will then be ranked against the other graduate applicants applying in that year according to their overall UKCAT score to determine which applicants to short-list for interview.

 How we use the UCAS Tariff

-- For school-leavers/gap year students, you must be predicted to achieve a UCAS Tariff of at least 460.
+For school-leavers/gap year students, you must be predicted to achieve a UCAS Tariff of at least 410 from the minimum Academic subjects we allow.
 We expect you to take all exams for which we have been given a predicted result.

 - UCAS Tariff is not relevant for graduates who apply for either the 5 year or 4 year programme.

 In summary, the School of Medicine has a comprehensive admissions policy that ensures that all applications are dealt with in the same way.
 When applications are received, they are assessed to make sure that candidates fulfil the minimum requirements.
 Candidates must: